Sixty-miler

 Sixty-miler (60-miler) is the colloquial name for the ships that were used in the coastal coal trade of New South Wales, Australia.
-The sixty-milers delivered coal to Sydney Harbour from ports and ocean jetties to the north and south of Sydney.
-The name refers to the approximate distance by sea—actually 64 nautical miles—from the Hunter River mouth at Nobbys to the North Head of Sydney Harbour.
+The sixty-milers delivered coal to Sydney from ports and ocean jetties to the north and south.
+The name refers to the approximate distance by sea from Newcastle to Sydney; the distance, from the Hunter River mouth at Nobbys Head to the North Head of Sydney Harbour, is 64 nautical miles.

 Coastal coal-carrying trade of New South Wales

-The coastal coal-carrying trade of New South Wales, involved the shipping of coal to Sydney—mainly for local consumption or for bunkering steamships—from ports of the northern and southern coal fields of New South Wales, Australia.
+The coastal coal-carrying trade of New South Wales, involved the shipping of coal to Sydney for local consumption or for bunkering steamships.
+The coal was carried from ports of the northern and southern coal fields of New South Wales to Sydney.
 It took place in the 19th and 20th centuries.
-It should not be confused with the export coal trade that used larger vessels and continues today.
+It does not refer to export coal trade that used larger vessels and continues today.

 Coal from the northern coalfields was loaded at Hexham on the Hunter River, Carrington (The Dyke and The Basin) and Stockton both near Newcastle, at jetties on Lake Macquarie, and at the ocean jetty at Catherine Hill Bay.
 In the early years of the trade, coal was loaded at Newcastle itself on the southern bank of the Hunter River, at the river port of Morpeth, and at a wharf at Reid's Mistake at Swansea Heads.